dragonbook/mitsuba-ctcloth/README.md

 # mitsuba-ctcloth
+Code for rendering fabric volumes described in papers: ctcloth11 and ctcloth12.

 ## Code
-The main code is copied from ctcloth12[shuang 2012](http://www.cs.cornell.edu/projects/ctcloth/data/).
+The main code is copied from [ctcloth12](http://www.cs.cornell.edu/projects/ctcloth/data/).

 ## Build
 The render system is based on Mitsuba [Physically-based Renderer](http://www.mitsuba-renderer.org/) v0.4.4.